Anglian Microscopy Group

 We are based at Crowfield Village Hall, approximately 10 minutes drive from the junction of the A14 and A140 (junction 51 of the A14).
 The hall is of a good size with plenty of parking outside, easily accessible for carrying equipment from vehicles into the hall, and facilities for making refreshments.
 Details of our meetings programme are shown below, meetings start at 10am and will run until approximately 3pm, with a break for lunch from 1pm to 2pm.
 You'll need to bring your own lunch but tea, coffee and biscuits will be available all day.

-We usually meet on the third Saturday of the month but in March and July this changes to the fourth Saturday to accomodate other village events.
+We usually meet on the third Saturday of the month but in July this changes to the fourth Saturday to accomodate the village fete.
 CHECK THE CALENDAR BEFORE TRAVELLING!!!

 Programme & Calendar